nia-00/UCF_REU_SmartHome_2021/Simulation Files/README.md

 ## Simulation Description

-There are 6 different kinds of simulations.
+There are 3 different kinds of simulations.
 Each location has a version of all the simulations with differences in outdoor appliances to model the changes in that location's temperature and humidity.
 Below are descriptions of each kind of simulation a location will have.

 * **Simulation 1:** These simulate a single person waking up in the morning, getting ready for work, and leaving for the day.
-* **Simulation 2:** These simulate a single person coming back from work, preparing dinner, getting ready for bed, and going to sleep.
+The house remains empty for a bit and then the person comes back from work, prepares dinner and gets ready for bed.
-* **Simulation 3:** These simulate two people going about their morning routine, and leaving together.
-* **Simulation 4:** These simulate two people getting home and going about their nightly routine together.
+* **Simulation 2:** These simulate two people going about their morning routine, and leaving together.
+The house remains empty for a bit and then the two people get back home and go about their nightly routine together.
-* **Simulation 5:** These simulate a family of three getting ready for the day.
+* **Simulation 3:** These simulate a family of three getting ready for the day.
 Two people reside in Bedroom 1 and one person resides in Bedroom 2.
 At the end of the simulation, two people leave the home and one person stays behind and continues to move about the house.
-* **Simulation 6:** These simulate a family of three at the end of a typical weekday.
-Two people return home and the three people have dinner together and prepare for bed.
+At the end of the day, the two that left get back home, the three have dinner together and go about their nightly routine.